 In addition to the BSSC and boat insurance, if you use your boat on a canal or river in the UK then you will need a licence from the Canal and River Trust or the Environment Agency.
 They are available for fixed periods of time such as 30 days, three months, six months or a year.
 The costs will vary but in 2017 an annual licence for a 40ft boat cost £697 for canals and rivers and £418 for rivers only.
 The Norfolk Broads Authority operate a similar “toll” scheme with licences available for less than 28 days and up to 12 months.
 Scottish inland waterways have similar schemes and are regulated by Scottish Canals.
 It’s always wise to check locally for any additional fees or requirements such as harbour dues.

-The Broads Authority governs the Norfolk and Suffolk Broads and licences can be purchased online here.
+The Broads Authority governs the Norfolk and Suffolk Broads and licenses can be purchased online.

 You’ll usually need to register your boat if you want to either moor at or use inland waterways.
 To register you’ll need insurance and a BSSC and must renew every year for each waterway you intend to use.
-Further details can be found here.
+Further details can be found here, How to Register a Boat.

 Anyone intending to spend long periods on their vessel away from UK waters should strongly consider registering their craft on Part 1 of the Central Register of British Ships.
 However, in certain situations, registering on just Part 3 will be sufficient.
-Further details can be found here.
+Further details can be found here, Boat Registration in the UK.

 Alternatively, you can register your craft on the Small Ships Register (SSR).
-For further details can be found here.
+For further details can be found here mcanet.mcga.gov.uk.

 Do you Need a Licence to Sail a Boat at Sea?

-Although you don’t need a formal licence to sail offshore in UK waters, many insurance companies may have their own minimum expectation of a sailor’s experience especially on larger vessels.
-We’ve all seen lurid newspaper headlines telling of a RNLI rescue of some bewildered landlubber found aimlessly drifting with only an AA map to guide them and a lump of Kendal Mint Cake their only nourishment.
+Although you don’t need a formal licence to sail offshore in UK waters, many insurance companies may have their own minimum expectation of a sailor’s experience, especially on larger vessels.
+We’ve all seen lurid newspaper headlines telling of an RNLI rescue of some bewildered landlubber found aimlessly drifting with only an AA map to guide them and a lump of Kendal Mint Cake their only nourishment.
 To be quite honest these cases are few and far between.
 Most UK sailors are a responsible bunch with many taking the RYA Day Skipper qualification as a starting point, many go on to gain the RYA Yachtmaster Offshore Certificate.
-Details of these and other courses can be found here.
+Details of these and other courses can be found here, www.rya.org.uk.

 If you’re planning on sailing European waters, then you’ll need an International Certificate of Competence (ICC).
 The ICC is your “boat licence” and is important to obtain before you go to the European mainland.
 It is the skipper’s responsibility to ensure that they are aware of any qualification requirements before entering another country’s jurisdiction.
 An ICC is required for all the inland waterways of Europe and for both inland and offshore coastal waters of the Mediterranean countries.
 Failure to have the document may lead to your boat being impounded whilst you seek an ICC skipper to release the vessel.
 The assessment can be taken in a single day and is assessed on the following: